pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 4.5.0 =

-- Tweak: Unnecessary code removed in Media Grid for faster editing speed.
+- Tweak: Unnecessary code removed in Media Gallery for faster editing speed.
-- Tweak: Added Privacy Mode option for Youtube videos in Media Grid widget.
+- Tweak: Added Privacy Mode option for Youtube videos in Media Gallery widget.
 - Tweak: Compatibility with Elementor v3.4.2.
 - Fixed: Grow Effect in Button widget not working on Safari.
-- Fixed: Metro grid not showing on small screens in Media Grid widget.
+- Fixed: Metro grid not showing on small screens in Media Gallery widget.

 = 4.4.9 =

-- Tweak: Improved JS code for Media Grid and Banner widgets.
+- Tweak: Improved JS code for Media Gallery and Banner widgets.
 - Fixed: Match Posts option not working in Blog widget.

 = 4.4.8 =

-- Tweak: JS code improved for Team Members, Blog and Media Grid widgets.
+- Tweak: JS code improved for Team Members, Blog and Media Gallery widgets.
 - Tweak: Compatibility with Elementor v3.4.
 - Fixed: Exclude Posts option not working in Blog widget.
 - Fixed: Post content margin issue in Blog widget with Twenty Twenty-One.